Chester County, Pennsylvania

 Commonwealth of Puerto Rico

-ACD provided Consulting Services and Project Management to Tren Urbano in support of their Rebanding efforts.
+ACD Telecom provided Consulting Services and Project Management to Tren Urbano in support of their Rebanding efforts.
 We have developed their RFPF (Request For Planning Funding), negotiated with TA and SN in order to execute the PFA.
 Upon execution of the PFA, ACD began inventory of Tren Urbano’s subscriber units, working with their manufacturer (Motorola) on infrastructure inventory, suitability and Interoperability planning.
-As Tren Urbano ’s’ consultant and PM, we negotiated with Motorola, SN and TA to develop and execute an FRA.
+As Tren Urbano ’s consultant and PM, we negotiated with Motorola, SN and TA to develop and execute an FRA.
+ACD also performed a coverage analysis of their legacy 800 MHz communication system and generated a report to depict coverage deficiencies along the railway.
+ACD is currently assiting Tren Ubrano in their RFP procurement process to upgrade their 800 MHz communication system.

 Pennsylvania Turnpike Commission

-ACD Telecom was selected to do research, analysis, and documentation that illustrates the timeline and chain of events and FCC regulatory changes that has affected the original PTC VHF licenses primary license holder status.
-This included to formulate a major waiver of FCC Part 90.20 rules.
-ACD Telecom services to analyze potential co-channel and adjacent channel interference between PTC and Cecil County, MD.
+ACD Telecom was selected to research, analyze, and document the timeline and FCC regulatory changes that had affected the original PTC VHF High-Band licenses primary license holder status.
+This included the formulation of a major waiver of FCC Part 90.20 rules.
+ACD Telecom was also contracted to analyze potential co-channel and adjacent channel interference between PTC and Cecil County, MD.
 If destructive interference were found, then formulate an amicable solution, including consulting with the frequency coordinator and FCC Gettysburg office engineers, and mediate CRR 1102 resolution between PTC and Cecil County.
-Another PTC project includes Perform Engineering Needs Assessment to migrate Consoles and LMR to P25; Radio Facility & Communications Center Site Surveys and Inventory; Interoperability Assessment; Spectrum Analysis and FCC Licensing Processing; Technical Assessment of FCC Licenses; Solution Development Technical Options; Conceptual Design Alternatives; Life-cycle Planning; Funding Strategy Development; RFP Development; selection of a vendor; assist PTC in negotiation; Project Management for delivery, installation, and implementation of the new P25 system.
+Other past and current projects include Needs Assessment to migrate to P25; Radio Facility & Communications Center Site Surveys and Inventory; Interoperability Assessment; Spectrum Analysis and FCC Licensing Processing; Technical Assessment of FCC Licenses; Solution Development Technical Options; Conceptual Design Alternatives; Life-cycle Planning; Funding Strategy Development; RFP Development; Simulcast Timing and Coverage Testing; Regional 700 MHz Frequency Coordination; Site based 4.9 GHz FCC Licensing.

 State of South Dakota

-ACD is currently developing South Dakota’s spectrum portion system of region 38.
-ACD has also worked on South Dakota’s behalf, becoming familiar with the state and Congressional leadership and their goals, and becoming familiar with the technical and logistical issues germane to South Dakota.
+ACD Telecom developed South Dakota’s spectrum portion system of region 38.
+ACD had also worked on South Dakota’s behalf, becoming familiar with the state and Congressional leadership and their goals, and becoming familiar with the technical and logistical issues germane to South Dakota.
 On October 23rd of 2002, South Dakota successfully launched their system with all licensing established.

 State of Montana